What are CHP Boilers?

 - Benefit from the Feed-in Tariff payments (expected to increase for CHP Boilers) and Renewable Heat Incentive payments (launching later in 2012)

 Remember micro-CHP boilers are efficient because they generate heat and electricity in one place.
 They will save you money and help the environment.
-Currently only the sterling engine type of CHP boilers are available to the residential market (internal engine CHP boilers are available for large properties), but in a few years time fuel cell micro-CHPs will also be available.
-Micro-CHP boilers are an EU wide strategic, domestic, technology for microgeneration that will help homes with their energy needs, but will also help countries meet external carbon emission targets.
+Currently only the sterling engine type of CHP boilers are available to the residential market (internal engine CHP boilers are available for large properties), but in a few years’ time fuel cell micro-CHPs will also be available.
+Micro-CHP boilers are a strategic domestic technology for micro-generation that will help homes with their energy needs, but also help the UK (and other EU countries) meet external carbon emission targets.

 - CHP Boilers are now part of the Feed-in Tariff scheme (now increased to 12.5p/kWh from 10.5p/kWh, for the first 30,000 residential installs).

 - CHP Boilers are more environmentally friendly, reducing a typical home’s CO2 (carbon dioxide) emissions by up to 1.5 tonnes per annum in the UK.

 - Mounting a CHP Boiler can help you reduce your energy costs by 25% or more.